 In 2019, Amy completed the John Bolton Theatre School.
 This theatre training intensive focuses on the Lecoq pedagogy.
 Amy also holds a Bachelor of Arts in English and Theatre Studies with Massey University and a Graduate Diploma in Applied Management, Event Management with WelTec.

 Amy trained and worked as an associate speech and drama teacher for three years with Tall Poppies Drama Collective in Palmerston North.
 She holds an Advanced Associate Diploma in the Teaching of Speech and Drama with Speech New Zealand.

-Amy grew up in Palmerston North and now lives in Te Whanganui-a-tara Wellington where she works part-time with Circa Theatre.
+Amy grew up in Papaioea Palmerston North and now lives in Te Whanganui-a-tara Wellington where she works part-time with Circa Theatre.